StephanieCherubin/finalLib/README.md

 3) The company_name should be title case ().

-4) Make a "slug" name from the company_name.
-This should be kabobcase.
+4) Make a "slug" name from the company-name.
+This should be kebobcase.

 5) Format loan as dollars.